Mikejo5000/vsts-docs-pr/docs/organizations/billing/try-additional-features-vs.md

 4. After your extension finishes installing, go to your VSTS organization to use your extension.

-    Let your team know that they have access too.
+    Let your team know that they also have access.

    ![Marketplace installs your extension](_img/try-additional-features/extension-installed.png)